Global-Health-Engineering/arduino-opc-portable-and-sationary/docs/stationary_assembly.md

 ![stationary_monitor](https://github.com/Global-Health-Engineering/arduino-opc-portable-and-sationary/blob/main/img/stationary_monitor.jpg)

-Congratulations, the core of your portable PM monitor is now fully assembled!
-Next, keep following the steps below to get them ready for using.
+Congratulations, the core of your stationary PM monitor is now fully assembled!
+Next, keep following the steps below to get it ready for using.

+## Step 7: Preparing the Google Drive File --TODO

-## Step 7: Adjusting the RTC
+## Step 8: Adjusting the RTC

 For the adjustment of the RTC, follow `Step 5` in the [assembly guide of the portable monitor](portable_assembly.md).

-## Step 8: Uploading the Firmware --TODO
+## Step 9: Uploading the Firmware --TODO

 - Open the file `Stationary.ino` in the Arduino IDE.

--TOOD replace the following with deeets
+-TOOD replace the following with deeets: SIM, google drive

+Phew, you made it!
+Your stationary PM monitor is now ready to start collecting measurements.
+Have a look at the [`usage guide`](portable_usage.md) to help you with this.